Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: The multiple Poisson--Dirichlet distribution: stationarity and approximation

-We conclude with a construction of the multiple Poisson--Dirichlet distribution $\PD (\tn)$ in the spirit of Kingman's construction of the $\PD(\theta )$ distribution through limits of ranked Dirichlet distributed random frequencies.
-Recall that $\rho^K$ is defined by \eqref{eq:rho} and $\rho^K_{H}$ is defined by \eqref{rho_K vector operator} and \eqref{rho_K vector operator E_K}.
+Just as the multiple Poisson--Dirichlet diffusion $Z$ is the limit of blockwise ranked WF diffusions (Theorem \ref{Z1,Z2aslimit}), the multiple Poisson--Dirichlet distribution can be approximated by the distributions of blockwise ranked Dirichlet random frequencies.
+Recall that $\rho^K$ is defined by \eqref{eq:rho} and $\rho^K_{(H)}$ is defined by \eqref{rho_K vector operator} and \eqref{rho_K vector operator E_K}.